 Melissa has been writing about birding and wild birds for The Spruce and other print and online publications for more than a decade.
 Her work has appeared in Bird Watcher's Digest, WildBird Magazine, and National Wildlife Magazine, as well as in various Audubon chapter newsletters and other bird-friendly publications and blogs.

-Melissa Mayntz has been birding for more than 30 years and is developing her suburban backyard into a certified bird wildlife habitat with native plants, natural foods, water sources, and abundant shelter.
+Melissa's birding has taken her from the Midwest to the Southeast and beyond.
+She's been to Mexico, Central America, the Caribbean, the central Pacific, and the Middle East on birding expeditions.
+These travels, much like birds' migrations, have given Melissa the opportunity to observe and study hundreds of bird species.
+She has been birding for more than 30 years and is developing her suburban yard into a certified bird wildlife habitat with native plants, natural foods, water sources, and abundant shelter.

 Her yard is currently visited by dozens of species, including red-bellied woodpeckers, blue jays, northern mockingbirds, palm warblers, painted buntings, common ground-doves, tufted titmice, and the occasional red-shouldered hawk.
 She maintains a birding website, Be Your Own Birder, about the feathered exploits in her yard and her own birding adventures and personal insights.